 *You will be teaching others how to use technology in their classrooms.
-Over the last five years I’ve learned a lot about teaching teachers technology.
+Over the last ten years I’ve learned a lot about teaching teachers technology.
 I’ll share the common pitfalls of teaching teachers technology and how to avoid them.

 *Every course has one-hour live webinars on the same day and time for three to five consecutive weeks.